- Immersion into the indigenous untainted culture

 You can still hike the Inca trail

-Depending on the length and type of package you choose, it’s a possibility to hike part of the Inca Trail.
+Depending on the length and type of package you choose, it’s a chance to hike part of the Inca Trail.
 Certain packages include the Short Inca Trail to Machu Picchu.
-The Lares trek follows the standard route (Cusco, Huarani, Cancha Cancha, Quiwarani, Cuncani, Lares Hot Springs and Ollantaytambo), once you arrive in Ollantaytambo you will then join the Inca trail from KM 104.
+The Lares trek follows the standard route (Cusco, Huarani, Cancha Cancha, Quiwarani, Cuncani, Lares Hot Springs, and Ollantaytambo), once you arrive in Ollantaytambo you will then join the Inca trail from KM 104.
 This gives you the best of both worlds.

-Remoteness of the trek.
+The remoteness of the trek.

 Pick-up a few skills from the local’s untainted culture.